-ATAF suggests that the publication of the entire government-to-government aid project agreement, and not only the parts thereof dealing with taxation, could be done directly by donors or through a central repository such as the one through which the International Aid Transparency Initiative (IATI) already provides information on government-to-government aid projects.
-See The Taxation of Foreign Aid - Don't ask, Don't tell, Don't know, supra note 76, at page 2.
+ATAF and ODI recommend that the publication of the entire government-to-government aid project agreement, and not only the parts thereof dealing with taxation, could be done directly by donors or through a central repository such as the one through which the International Aid Transparency Initiative (IATI) already provides information on government-to-government aid projects.
+Ibid, recommendation 3 at p.
+14.

-15 See https://treaties.un.org/pages/Resource.aspx?path=Publication/Regulation/Page1_en.xml.
+See https://treaties.un.org/pages/Resource.aspx?path=Publication/Regulation/Pagel_en.xml (accessed on 19 January 2021).

-16 Article 12, paragraph 2(a) of the Regulations.
+18 Article 12, paragraph 2(a) of the Regulations.